SciML/ModelingToolkit.jl/docs/src/tutorials/parameter_identifiability.md

 # Parameter Identifiability in ODE Models

 Using ordinary differential equations for modeling real-world processes is commonplace and the problem of parameter identifiability is one of the key design challenges.
-We say that a parameter is identifiable if we can recover its value from experimental data.
-When we describe the parameter without actual data at hand is _structurally_ identifiable.
-In this tutorial, we will show how to use `StructuralIdentifiability.jl` with `ModelingToolkit.jl` to assess parameter identifiability.
+A parameter is said to be _identifiable_ if one can recover its value from experimental data. _Structurally_ identifiabiliy is a property that answers this question without needing to perform the actual measurement.
+In this tutorial, we will show how to use `StructuralIdentifiability.jl` with `ModelingToolkit.jl` to assess identifiability of parameters in ODE models.
+The theory behind `StructuralIdentifiability.jl` is presented in paper [^4].

-We will start with determining local identifiability, where a parameter is known up to finitely many values, and then proceed to determining global identifiability properties, that is, which parameters can be identified uniquely.
+We will start with determining **local identifiability**, where a parameter is known up to _finitely many values_, and then proceed to determining **global identifiability** properties, that is, which parameters can be identified _uniquely_.

 To install `StructuralIdentifiability.jl`, simply run
 ```julia